-At Bankrate, we strive to help you make smarter financial decisions.
-To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
+At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
-Here's an explanation of .
-Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
+Here's an explanation for .
+This content is powered by HomeInsurance.com (NPN: 8781838).
 For more information, please see our .

-What life insurance companies are looking for
+What life insurance blood tests test for

 - Liver disease: A blood test will check liver enzymes for various factors, including total bilirubin, protein, albumin and globulin.
 It can also see if you have any form of hepatitis, which is a liver disease that can affect your health, and may affect your life insurance premium and risk class.

 - Enzyme levels: Checking your enzyme levels can show if there is inflammation around your organs, which could include some cardiac or liver conditions.
-The results could prevent you from being approved or alter your final life insurance risk group and rate.
+The results may prevent you from being approved or alter your final life insurance risk group and rate.